 Determining Business Miles Traveled

 If an employee departs from his/her residence on official university business, mileage is calculated from the residence to the destination point, with a reduction of normal one-way commuting miles.
 For the return trip, if the employee returns to his/her residence, mileage is calculated based on the distance to the residence, with reduction of normal one-way commuting miles.
-For examples on determining business miles traveled, click here.
+The State Accounting Office provides examples of how to determine business miles traveled in the Appendix of the Statewide Travel Regulations.

 Exceptions when normal commute miles do not have to be deducted: